 Why fund raising?
 MathML implementation requires a substantial development effort that requires a team of browser experts working for more than a year to ship the initial implementation.
 This is one of the main reasons why we think collective funding is a great initiative as it would mean enabling MathML in all open source browsers with partial investment from the beneficiary organization.

 Not only browser companies but also companies that have interest in specific specifications have collaborated with Igalia to push the implemention of web technologies forward.
 CSS Grid Layout is an example of such technologies whose support in Chromium and WebKit has been developed by Igalia since 2012.
 Mozilla or Apple have worked on integrating and maintaining MathML support in their browsers (with the help of volunteers) but the big improvements in WebKit were again led by Igalia.
 Implementing standards in browsers is a long-term effort that not everybody can achieve alone.
 That is why we started a collective fundraising campaign for implementing MathML in Chromium.
 This will hopefully open the way to future exciting collaborations between all the actors of the Web.

 The best way for your company/organization to show support for MathML is to become an official sponsor.
 Become sponsor and get your logo displayed on our web site!
 In addition, you will get the benefits summarized below.

-With your support we’ll be able to advance more in the developemnt of additional features, improve interoperability between the different web rendering engines implementations and work on the MathML standard.
-All this additional work is described in the Project Extras.
+With your support we’ll be able to advance more in the development of additional features, improve interoperability between the different web rendering engines implementations and work on the MathML standard.